pSUNSET/Pytlin/README.md

 ### Tensors

 This feature is unavailable in raw python.
-That is enabled only when you install [numpy](https://github.com/numpy/numpy) or [pytorch](https://github.com/pytorch/pytorch) library.
+It is enabled only when you install [numpy](https://github.com/numpy/numpy) or [pytorch](https://github.com/pytorch/pytorch) library.

-A tensor can storage a multi-dimension array.
+A tensor can store a multi-dimensional array.
-And the features of that are matrix multiplication, dot product and cross product of vectors, operation for all elements, etc.
+Its features include matrix multiplication, dot product and cross product of vectors, operation for all elements, etc.

 But, in fact, the tensors in this library are incomplete and deprecated.
-So if you want a more useful library for more features and better performance.
+For a more useful library with more features and better performance.
 Please check out [mulkit](https://github.com/Kotlin/multik), which is a kotlin official library.

 For more details, please check out the document in